 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Kurta, Hagel, and Wilkie Memos.
-These included, but were not limited to, your desire to upgrade your discharge character of service and contentions that: (1) you suffered from chronic depression, anxiety attacks, severe back pain, and PTSD, (2) you were naïve, depressed, going through a divorce and worked long hours as a single parent, and (3) you were not in the best state of mind and because of that you made bad choices.
-For purposes of clemency and equity consideration, the Board considered the supporting documentation you provided in support of your application.
+These included, but were not limited to, your desire to upgrade your discharge character of service and contention that your discharge was upgraded to an Honorable discharge by the Department of Veterans Affairs (VA).
+For purposes of clemency and equity consideration, the Board considered the documentation you provided in support of your application.

-As part of the Board's review, a qualified mental health professional reviewed your contentions and the available records and provided the Board with an AO on 5 April 2024.
+As part of the Board's review, a qualified mental health professional reviewed your contention and the available records and provided the Board with an AO on 18 April 2024.
 The AO stated in pertinent part:

 There is no evidence that the Petitioner was diagnosed with a mental health condition while in military service, or that she exhibited any psychological symptoms or behavioral changes indicative of a diagnosable mental health condition.
-She submitted evidence of post-service diagnoses of Bipolar Disorder, Generalized Anxiety Disorder, Major Depressive Disorder and PTSD; however, the etiology or rationale for diagnoses is not included with the evidence submitted.
+She did not submit any medical evidence in support of her claim.
 Her personal statement is not sufficiently detailed to establish clinical symptoms or provide a nexus with her misconduct.
 Additional records (e.g., post-service mental health records describing the Petitioner's diagnosis, symptoms, and their specific link to her misconduct) would aid in rendering an alternate opinion.